Get your month-by-month career action plan straight to your inbox

 If you’re struggling to balance your job with your studies, it is vital that you stay organised, and don’t leave things to the last minute.
 Pulling an all-nighter before an assessment or ahead of a long day at work because you spent the day ‘Netflix and chilling’ is never a good idea and could seriously impact your performance.
 Whilst, of course, no one will begrudge your downtime, it is crucial that you stay on top of things.
 Break down your studying into manageable chunks and then tick things off as you go - this will help you to plan ahead, keep your stress levels in check and ensure you perform to the best of your abilities, no matter what challenges you may face.

 Whilst having a job and studying at the same time means you will likely have a pretty hectic schedule, it is important that you always take some time for yourself, to do the things that you enjoy and get some rest.
 You will not be able to perform to your best if you are not getting enough rest, and, let’s face it, you’ll be pretty miserable if you’re not taking the time to see your friends and have fun.
+If you do feel overwhelmed, or you just need to talk to someone you could talk to someone you trust, or use an app like Spill to talk to a counsellor.

 Whilst this one may sound obvious, procrastinating is the enemy of productivity and can really hinder your chances of successfully juggling your job, academic work and social life.
 Whilst it might seem like a good idea at the time, delaying things with the promise of ‘doing it tomorrow’ is more than likely to lead to a huge pile-up of work.
 This will not only decrease your chances of getting everything ticked off your to-do list, but will also increase your stress levels.